mercuriual2302/Linux-IPC-Setup/README.md

 Connects to a target CX over SSH and runs the full provisioning sequence automatically: writes MyBeckhoff APT credentials, sets the feed channel, installs the TwinCAT 3 runtime and any optional packages you select, initialises TF2000 HMI Server if needed, configures TF1200 UI Client, and reboots.
 Output streams live so you can watch it happen.

-Beyond initial setup there's a full set of post-provisioning tools: network configuration, firewall management, user and password management, SSH key installation, package updates, APT feed switching, a live system info dashboard, a device discovery scanner for finding a CX with no known IP, a live interactive shell, and a dual-pane SFTP file browser.
+Beyond initial setup there's a full set of post-provisioning tools: network configuration, firewall management, user and password management, SSH key installation, package updates and uninstalls, APT feed switching, a live system info dashboard, a device discovery scanner for finding a CX with no known IP, a live interactive shell, and a dual-pane SFTP file browser.

 Two provisioning workflows sit on top of that: Recipes capture a known-good CX's state into a portable JSON file and replay it onto a fresh unit, and Fleet mode applies a recipe, a feed switch, or a full system upgrade across many CXs at once instead of one at a time.

 If the CX itself has no internet access, the app can offer to route package downloads through your own laptop's connection for that run - in fleet mode this is checked across every target, not just one, and shared by the whole run.

+The app also checks for its own updates in the background and lets you know when a newer version is available, checking is automatic, installing never is.

 ---